-Rockhampton Regional Council is proudly a Reef Guardian Council.
+Rockhampton Regional Council is a proud Reef Guardian Council.

 The Reef Guardian Council stewardship program recognises the good environmental work councils and communities are doing to help the Great Barrier Reef.
 Each year the council reviews its activities and produces an Action Plan and Highlights to promote the positive outcomes and its commitment to a better future for the Great Barrier Reef.